$84.99 $89.99 Buy It Now

 3. ISO: ISO measures the sensitivity of the camera’s sensor to light.
 A higher ISO setting makes the sensor more sensitive to light, allowing you to capture images in low light conditions.
 However, a higher ISO setting can also introduce more noise to the image.

-See also How much is it to insurance a digital camera
+See also Will freezing cold hurt a digital camera

 4. Exposure Compensation: Exposure compensation allows you to adjust the brightness of your images by making them darker or lighter.
 This setting is useful when the camera’s automatic exposure settings are not producing the desired results.